kylelin12/shelling-out/README.md

 echo with an exclaimation mark.</del> **FIXED**
 * Handling SIGTSTP doesn't work.
 After sending the SIGTSTP signal, program starts repeatedly sending ">" to stdout.
+* Randomly sends to STDOUT more than once
+* When creating or deleting files, the "No such file/directory" error is returned although the file is successfully added/removed.

 ### Files & Function Headers: